Based on the recently discontinued Fit subcompact, the HR-V has a versatile, cargo-friendly rear seat that flips up or folds down flat and low.

 Considerably smaller and less expensive than the CR-V, the HR-V is loud and the ride is stiff.

 Power comes from a 141-hp four-cylinder driving either the front or all four wheels.

-But the HR-V feels underpowered, an impression created by the CVT transmission amplifying engine noise during acceleration.
+But the HR-V feels underpowered, an impression amplified by the continuously variable transmission.

-The Honda's trump card is its excellent 29 mpg overall, very flexible interior, and generous rear seat and cargo room.
+The Honda's strengths include its excellent 29 mpg overall, very flexible interior, and generous rear-seat and cargo room.

-Available premium features include heated leather seats, a sunroof, and keyless entry, and a rear-view camera is standard.
+Available premium features include heated leather seats, a sunroof, and keyless entry.

 The EX is the best choice because it comes with advanced safety features and Android Auto and Apple CarPlay compatibility.